Chart Color Schemes

 Avondale Heights has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 11 projects that could impact the area.
-Key projects include Reimagining Avondale Heights, Military Road and Clarendon Street Intersection Upgrade, Anthem Essendon, and Thomas Holmes Street Affordable Housing.
-The following list details those most relevant.
+Eleven infrastructure projects are identified by AreaSearch as potentially impacting the area's performance.
+Key projects include Reimagining Avondale Heights, Military Road and Clarendon Street Intersection Upgrade, Anthem Essendon, Thomas Holmes Street Affordable Housing.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.